-The plan calls for the city to implement a review board within six months that will analyze the efficacy of programs and the amount of overdose deaths in the District.
+The plan calls for the city to implement a review board within six months that will analyze the efficacy of programs and the amount of overdose deaths in the District due to the opioid epidemic.
 Within one year, the city also plans to implement a public school education program.
 Some other recommendations in the plan include the expansion of strategies already in place in the city, such as recovery housing options, drug take-back programs run by police and firefighters, and distribution of kits with the overdose-reversing drug naloxone.

 Some programs that have proven to be successful in other states could be useful for D.C. moving forward.